IntersectMBO/cardano-node/doc/reference/cardano-node-cli-reference.md

 The `query` command contains the following sub commands:
 * `protocol-parameters` (advanced): retrieves the node’s current pool parameters (a raw dump of `Ledger.ChainDepState`).
 * `tip`: gets the node’s current tip (slot number, hash, and block number)
+* `stake-pools`: gets the node's current set of stake pool ids
 * `utxo`: retrieves the node’s current UTxO, filtered by address
-* `ledger-state` (advanced):  dumps the current state of the node (a raw dump of `Ledger.NewEpochState`)
+* `ledger-state` (advanced):  dumps the current state of the node (a raw dump of `Ledger.NewEpochState`)* `stake-distribution`: gets the node's current set of stake pool ids
+* `protocol-state` (advanced): dumps the node's current protocol state
-* `stake-address-info`: Get the current delegations and reward accounts filtered by stake address.
+* `stake-address-info`: gets the current delegations and reward accounts filtered by stake address.
-* `stake-distribution`: Get the node's current aggregated stake distribution
+* `stake-distribution`: gets the node's current aggregated stake distribution
-* `stake-snapshot` (advanced): Get the stake snapshot information for a stake pool
+* `stake-snapshot` (advanced): gets the stake snapshot information for a stake pool
-* `pool-params` (advanced): Get the current and future parameters for a stake pool
+* `pool-params` (advanced): gets the current and future parameters for a stake pool
+* `leadership-schedule`: gets the slots the node is slot leader in for the current epoch

 *cardano-cli governance*
 The `governance` command contains the following sub commands: